 The federal government requires each hospital to post on its website a list of its standard charges for each inpatient and outpatient service and item provided by the hospital.
-The list is available in a machine-readable format available here.
 For information that would help you estimate the cost of your care or the amount you might owe for your care, please contact our patient financial services staff at 920-431-5667.
 More information is available on our Financial Assistance Policies here.To help our patients better understand healthcare services, the cost of their care, and comparison shop between hospitals, additional information is available at www.wipricepoint.org.

 ACA Transparency Requirement

 Hospitals are committed to providing price information to consumers.

 - For years, hospitals have complied with Wisconsin laws requiring charge information to be made available to the public and voluntarily participated in PricePoint, an industry leading website for consumers on price transparency.

 - Because of widespread variation in health insurance coverage, it is difficult for hospitals to provide specific out of pocket cost information to a patient without access to very detailed information about a patient’s health insurance coverage.

 - Hospitals invest heavily to make cost information more accessible.
 For example, Bellin Health has a team of patient financial counselors who provide cost of service via face to face at the hospital or over the phone.